brianhuffman/game-notes/baba-is-you.md

 ### 05. Victory Spring

 Push "text-is-float" and two cogs into "win" from left.
-Make baba-is-win.
+Make bolt-is-win.

 ### 06. Research Facility